uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

         process.

-        **Example:** in linear regression algorithm, the model contains weight values for each input feature and single bias value
+        **Example:** in linear regression algorithm, the model contains weight values for each input feature and a single bias value

     Observation
         A :term:`feature vector` and zero or more :term:`responses<Response>`.